GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/getting_started.md

-# Getting started with daScript
+# Getting started with Daslang

-Read the installation steps to get daScript for your system, then read the tutorial.
+Read the installation steps to get Daslang for your system, then read the tutorial.

 ## Prerequisites